Bryan-an/zip2ats/README.md

 # zip2ats

-FacturaBox EC — From SRI XML to ATS ready in minutes.
+From SRI XML to ATS ready in minutes.

 A micro-SaaS web app that processes electronic receipts XML from Ecuador's SRI, normalizes data, and generates ATS/purchase-sales books in Excel/CSV format.